-Australian Funeral
+Australian Funeral Price List

 Funeral Director/Planner (Professional Fees/Service Fees)

-The administration in arranging the items and services of a funeral.
+This price is generally the administration in arranging the items and services of a funeral.

 Australian consumers have the right to choose which services and items they wish to pay for.